 - A student's Educational Development Plan should reflect an interest in or match for dual enrollment prior to course registration. - Students are responsible to contact the college for enrollment information and complete all OHS enrollment forms. - Students can earn both college and high school credit.
-This must be declared at registration and college transcripts must be provided to OHS - Request deadlines: June 1st (for the fall semester of the upcoming school year); November 1st, (for the spring semester). - Districts are required to pay the lesser of: (1) the actual tuition charge, mandatory course fees, materials fees and registration fees, or (b) the portion of the student's foundation grant allowance, adjusted to the pro portion of the school year the post-secondary institution. - Dual enrollment classes do not quality for GPA added value points. - Up to 10 courses overall can be covered under the Postsecondary Enrollment Options Act.
-For a student that first dual enrolls in: - o 9th grade not more than two courses per year in 9th, 10th, and 11th grade, and not more than four courses in grade 12 - 10th grade not more than two courses in 10th grade, and not more than four courses in 11th and 12th grade - 11th or 12th grade not more than six courses per year
+This must be declared at registration and college transcripts must be provided to OHS.
+In order for Dual Enrollment courses to meet high school graduation requirements, high school credit must be selected. - Request deadlines: June 1st (for the fall semester of the upcoming school year); November 1st, (for the spring semester). - Districts are required to pay the lesser of: (1) the actual tuition charge, mandatory course fees, materials fees and registration fees, or (b) the portion of the student's foundation grant allowance, adjusted to the proportion of the school year the post-secondary institution. - Dual enrollment classes do not qualify for GPA added value points. - Up to 10 courses overall can be covered under the Postsecondary Enrollment Options Act.
+For a student that first dual enrolls in: - o 9th grade not more than two courses per year in 9th, 10th, and 11^{th} grade, and not more than four courses in grade 12 - o 10th grade not more than two courses in 10th grade, and not more than four courses in 11th and 12th grade - o 11th or 12th grade not more than six courses per year For more information regarding dual enrollment options please visit the Michigan Department of Education website and search for "Dual Enrollment" Community Vendor Classes If you are interested in taking a Community Vendor class with an optional learning experience in place of one of your current general elective classes, please contact your counselor for more information about Community Vendor locations.
+You may also view our Community Vendor electives with optional learning experiences at the following links: S23 Elementary CV Optional Learning Experience Courses S23 Middle School CV Optional Learning Experience Courses S23 High School CV Optional Learning Experience Courses Transportation will be provided on a case-by-case basis within the school day.
+International Baccalaureate Diploma Programme